Joint Spectral Radius and Path-Complete Graph Lyapunov Functions: Converse Lyapunov theorems and approximation with arbitrary accuracy

 \section{Converse Lyapunov theorems and approximation with arbitrary accuracy}

 It is well-known that existence of a Lyapunov function which is the pointwise maximum of quadratics is not only sufficient but also necessary for absolute asymptotic stability of (\ref{eq:switched.linear.sys}) or (\ref{eq:linear.difference.inclusion}); see e.g.~\cite{pyatnitskiy_max_lyap}.
 This is perhaps an intuitive fact if we recall that switched systems of type (\ref{eq:switched.linear.sys}) and (\ref{eq:linear.difference.inclusion}) always admit a convex Lyapunov function.
 Indeed, if we take ``enough'' quadratics, the convex and compact unit sublevel set of a convex Lyapunov function can be approximated arbitrarily well with sublevel sets of max-of-quadratics Lyapunov functions, which are intersections of ellipsoids.
 This of course implies that the bound obtained from max-of-quadratics Lyapunov functions is asymptotically tight for the approximation of the JSR.
-However, this converse Lyapunov theorem does not answer two natural questions of importance in practice: (i) How many quadratic functions do we need to achieve a desired quality of approximation? (ii) Can we search for these quadratic functions via semidefinite programming or do we need to resort to non-convex formulations?
-Our next theorem provides an answer to these questions.
+However, this converse Lyapunov theorem does not answer two natural questions of importance in practice: (i) How many quadratic functions do we need to achieve a desired quality of approximation? (ii) Can we search for these quadratic functions via semidefinite programming or do we need to resort to non-convex formulations? \amal{The same questions can naturally be asked for min-of-quadratics Lyapunov functions.
+The theorem and remark that follow provide an answer to these questions by relying on the connections that we have already established between min/max-quadratics Lyapunov functions and path-dependent Lyapunov functions~\cite{LeeD06} and their duals~\cite{LeeK09}.
+Our results further provides a worst case approximation guarantee for path-dependent quadratic Lyapunov functions of any given path length, and similarly for their duals.}

 \begin{theorem} Let $\mathcal{A}$ be a set of $m$ matrices in $\mathbb{R}^{n\times n}$.
 Given any positive integer $l$, there exists an explicit path-complete graph $G$ consisting of $m^{l-1}$ nodes assigned to quadratic Lyapunov functions and $m^l$ edges with labels of length one such that the linear matrix inequalities associated with $G$ imply existence of a max-of-quadratics Lyapunov function and the resulting bound obtained from the LMIs satisfies